noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA1/English Year 12 FA1 Planning.md

 "Schindler's Ark" and "Jojo Rabbit" force us to consider uncomfortable truth that heroism is hard to come by, and complacency is contagious.
 We like to think that we would be like Schindler in these situations, however history suggest that we'd probably stand by, averting our eyes like Jojo when his mother takes him to see the executed in the town square.

-Literature and film don't just imortalise war stories, they change how we see its legacy.
-When Captain K spits on Jojo to save him, or when Schindler cries out, realising that all his possessions are not worth a cent compared to the lives he could have exchanged them for, we are reminded that war's true cost is measured in fractured souls, not just body counts.
+Literature and film don't just immortalise war stories, they change how we see its legacy.
+When Captain K spits on Jojo to save him, or when Schindler cries out, realising that all his possessions are not worth a cent compared to the lives he could have exchanged them for, we are reminded that war's true cost is measured in sacrifices and fractured souls, not just body counts.
 "I could have saved one more.."
 (INSERT SOURCE).